 Engines, performance and drive

-MPG, CO2 and running costs
+MPG, CO2 and Running Costs

-You get a lot of car for your cash – in fact, the only options are metallic paint and two grades of aftermarket stereo, one of which includes sat-nav.
-Fuel economy and emissions are similar to rivals in the class, but the one area where SsangYong buyers will lose out is when it comes time to sell on.
-As SsangYong isn't a common brand in the UK, residuals will be poor, although the standard five-year warranty should help matters.
+Insurance costs also look a little dear compared to what you'll pay on the Korando's rivals, but the main area where SsangYong buyers could lose out is when it comes to the time to sell on.
+As SsangYong isn't a common brand in the UK, residuals will be poor, although the standard five-year, unlimited-mileage warranty should help matters.

 Interior, design and technology

 There's been some major changes to the Korando over the years, as Ssangyong ramps up its fight against the UK's favourite crossovers.
 The front end gets a slimmed down, black-mesh grille, more modern headlights and lower and wider air intake, while the rear gets some redesigned light clusters.
 The Korando was facelifted once in 2013, but the company's designers gave it a further nip and tuck in 2017, although it was blink-and-you’ll-miss-it stuff.
 The exterior design has been tweaked with the introduction of a new grille design and new headlamp units, while the fog lamps have also been replaced.

 Every model comes with alloy wheels, roof rails, twin chromed exhaust pipes and LED daytime running lights, but you'll need to step up from the basic SE trim to add a rear spoiler and diamond-cut alloys.

 That may all sound pretty good, but park the SsangYong Korando next to a Kia Sportage or Hyundai ix35, and it still pales into the background and feels a few years behind its rivals.